 Sophia Huyer is the founding Executive Director of WISAT.
-She has published and spoken widely on international gender, science and technology issues policy, including ICTs and social development.
-She is also Gender and Social Inclusion Research Leader at the CGIAR Programme on Climate Change, Agriculture and Food Security.
+She has published and spoken widely on international gender and science and technology policy issues, including ICTs and social development.
+She is also the Gender and Social Inclusion Theme Leader at Accelerating the Impact of CGIAR Climate Research in Africa (AICCRA).
 She served as Director of GenderInSITE from 2014 – 2016 and Senior Advisor to the Organization for Women in Science for the Developing World (OWSD) from 2009 – 2014.
-She has worked with international agencies such as UN Women, UNDP, the Canadian International Development Agency, the Organization for American States, the International Development Research Centre (IDRC), UNESCO, and others.
+She has worked with international agencies such as UN Women, UNDP, UNIDO, Global Affairs Canada, the Organization for American States, the International Development Research Centre (IDRC), UNESCO, and others.

 Sophia’s full c.v.

 Nancy Hafkin has been working to promote information and communications technology in Africa and other developing areas, with particular emphasis on gender, for more than three decades.
-She was chief of research for 12 years in the program for women and development at the United Nations Economic Commission for Africa (ECA) in Addis Ababa — the first international women and development program in the world — and went on to head the ECA program to Promote Information Technology for Development in Africa, where she worked to establish the African Information Society Initiative (AISI -- eight years before WSIS).
+She was chief of research for 12 years in the program for women and development at the United Nations Economic Commission for Africa (ECA) in Addis Ababa — the first international women and development program in the world — and went on to head the ECA program to Promote Information Technology for Development in Africa, where she worked to establish the African Information Society Initiative (AISI — eight years before WSIS).
 The ECA program set up the first electronic communication networks in a number of African countries and went on to convince African governments of the importance of the Internet.
 Nancy has written widely on information technology, gender and international development, including Gender, Information Technology, and.
 Developing Countries: An Analytic Study, and with Sophia Huyer, Cinderella or Cyberella: Empowering Women in the Information Society and Engendering the Knowledge Society: Measuring Women’s Participation.
-Most recently she contributed the chapter on gender issues to the World Web Foundation volume edited by George Sadowsky, Accelerating Development Using the Web: Empowering Poor and Marginalized Populations.
+She also authored the 2014 UNCTAD report Measuring ICT and Gender: An Assessment.

 Nancy did her undergraduate studies at Brandeis University; she has an MA and Ph.D. in History (Africa) from Boston University.
-She served 11 years on the board member of the international NGO PACT Inc. and currently serves on the advisory boards of a number of initiatives to encourage the use of the Internet in Africa.
-From 2001-2010 she was variously a member of the board and chair of the board for Healthnet-Satellife, a pioneering health and information technology project for developing countries founded by Nobel Peace Prize Laureate Dr. Bernard Lown.
+She served 11 years on the board member of the international NGO PACT Inc. and currently serves on the advisory boards of a number of initiatives to encourage the use of the Internet in Africa and the participation of girls in STI.
+She was a board member and subsequent chair of Healthnet-Satellife, a pioneering health and information technology project for developing countries founded by Nobel Peace Prize Laureate Dr. Bernard Lown.

-She is the mother of a son and a daughter and the grandmother of Dameon Berhanu, age 9.
+She is the mother of a son Michael and a daughter Ribka, and the grandmother of Dameon Berhanu.